remix-run/blues-stack/README.md

   npm run dev
   ```

-  > **Note:** You may see a nasty error in the PM2 logs when you initially run the dev script.
-This should only appear once and will not affect your local app server.
-We are working on improving this!

 This starts your app in development mode, rebuilding assets on file changes.

 The database seed script creates a new user with some data you can use to get started: